 Approvals will be made by a selection committee consisting of NBSCIA Administrative staff and New Brunswick agricultural industry stakeholders.
-Applications received during the specified time periods above (HOW TO APPLY) on a first come -first serve basis subject to available funding.
+Applications received during the specified time periods above (HOW TO APPLY) on a first come -first serve basis, however priority will be given to first time applicants, subject to available funding.